Learn how to make a yummy and healthy Cape Malay supper, then enjoy eating it afterwards, in the comfort of your own space.

 Please remember your mask (one will be available to buy at R50)

 First Nations to democracy: three centuries of stories about the shaping of the Cape Town as we know it.
 Hugely knowledgeable and experienced, Lesley Cox, is leading this new walking tour.
-We start by the main yellow gates of the Castle of Good Hope, 9:30am and finish at 11:30am, at the Company’s Garden Restaurant.
+We start by the main yellow gates of the Castle of Good Hope, 9:30am and finish at 11:30am, by the war memorials, just up from Company’s Garden Restaurant.

 At the Castle moat, we’ll get a sense of life before the European settlers arrived.
 We’ll absorb the views of the City Hall and Grand Parade, before walking to the front of City Hall where there is the newish statue of Nelson Mandela, where he gave his speech on the day of his release.
 Next will be Church Square, which Lesley calls the Slave Precinct.
 Here we’ll get an understanding of early settler life at the Cape.
 We’ll then stop in front of St George’s Anglican Cathedral and the segment of the Berlin Wall.
 Then we’ll head through Company’s Gardens.
 On route we will we engage with South Africa’s political history, especially when we are outside South Africa’s Parliament.
 We’ll pass the statues of Queen Victoria, Jan Smuts, Cecil Rhodes and World War memorials.